jeremyf/hydramata-works/documents/interface-between-work-and-permissions.md

   So that I am upholding any institutional policies and protocols regarding content.

-  As the Work component is responsible for wrangling the Work from persistence to memory to output buffer, it would be the responsiblity of the Work component to negotiate any predicate level access.
+  As the Work component is responsible for wrangling the Work from persistence to memory to output buffer, it would be the responsibility of the Work component to negotiate any predicate level access.

   Scenario Outline: